 As noted by H.V.
-Bowen, “[t]his strain of criticism endured for decades . . . there was a residual sense of unease about leaving an empire in the hands of traders.”
-While the chartered companies for the purpose of colonialism diminished, and despite the anti-corporate critique in Britain and the United States, the number of corporations increased.
-As noted by Pauline Maier, “Americans in the 1780s and 1790s elaborated the ideals of the Revolution, and gathered them into what Louis Hartz called ‘an anti charter doctrine.’ [yet…] the anticharter doctrine . . . .persisted into the nineteenth century but failed to undercut American’s enthusiasm for corporations.”
+Bowen, “[t]his strain of criticism endured for decades…there was a residual sense of unease about leaving an empire in the hands of traders.”
+While the phenomenon of chartered companies for the purpose of colonialism diminished, and despite the anti-corporate critique in Britain and the United States, the number of corporations increased.
+As noted by the historian Pauline Maier, “Americans in the 1780s and 1790s elaborated the ideals of the Revolution, and gathered them into what the political scientist Louis Hartz called ‘an anti charter doctrine.’ [yet…] the anticharter doctrine …persisted into the nineteenth century but failed to undercut American’s enthusiasm for corporations.”
 Corporations were conceived, like incorporated cities, as aristocratic and anti-republican because they gave privileges to the few at the cost of the many.
-‘Critics also attacked the creation of business corporations, like that of municipal corporations, because it implied ‘granting . . . an inherent right of sovereignty to individuals and thus reduced the power of the people.”
-This line of criticism would remain relevant and influential on the writings of international lawyers who addressed the chartered company in the context of the scramble for Africa.
-Toward the end of the nineteenth century the international legal criticism of the chartered company gained momentum.
-They considered the corporation an inappropriate vehicle to exercise sovereign authority.
-Yet, their exclusion of the corporation from the realm of politics and its conception as a vehicle suited only for economic activity ultimately insulated the corporation from legal and political scrutiny for years to come.
+“Critics also attacked the creation of business corporations, like that of municipal corporations, because it implied ‘granting… an inherent right of sovereignty to individuals and thus reduced the power of the people.’”
+This line of criticism would become quite relevant and influential in the work of legal scholars writing about the chartered company in the context of the scramble for Africa, and international legal criticism of the chartered company gained momentum toward the end of the nineteenth century.
+These scholars considered the corporation an inappropriate vehicle for the exercise of sovereign authority.
+Yet, their theoretical exclusion of the corporation from the realm of politics and their conceptualization of it as a vehicle suited for economic activity only ultimately insulated the corporation from legal and political scrutiny for years to come.

-International lawyers focused their attention on the detrimental consequences of the charter device for the colonized and the fate of the colonial project.
-However, Smith’s critique of the undue influence of trading companies on imperial governments colonial policies and how they use that influence to lower their risks and leverage their position in colonial settings is markedly absent from the critique of international lawyers.
-In the aftermath of the chartered companies’ era, international lawyers would show limited to no interest in exercising scrutiny over the practices of privately incorporated companies of the post-charter era.
-Yet, the contours of the international legal order that would emerged in the aftermath of the chartered companies’ era would frequently be shaped by the influence of business interests and would prove beneficial for their flourishing in colonial and postcolonial settings.
-The silence and marginalization of this issue in international law should not be confused for the irrelevance of international law.
-Rather, the key components of the interstate legal architecture that would come to the fore in lieu of the chartered era imperial regime would be highly beneficial for corporate actors operating globally.
+Legal scholars focused their attention on the harmful consequences of the charter device for the colonized as well as for the fate of the colonial project.
+However, notably absent from their discussions is Smith’s critique of the undue influence of trading companies on imperial governments’ colonial policies and how they used that influence to reduce their risks and enhance their position in colonial settings.
+In the post-charter era, legal scholars would show limited to no interest in scrutinizing the practices of privately incorporated companies.
+Yet, the contours of the international legal order that emerged in the aftermath of the chartered companies’ ascendancy was frequently be shaped by the influence of business interests and would prove beneficial for these companies continuing to flourish in colonial and postcolonial settings.
+The silence about and marginalization of this issue in international law should not be mistaken for its irrelevance.
+Rather, the key elements of the international legal architecture that would emerge in lieu of the chartered era imperial regime would be highly beneficial for corporate actors operating globally.

 III.
-International Lawyers’ Rebuttal of the Late-Nineteenth-Century Chartered Companies
+Legal Scholars’ Critique of the Late-Nineteenth-Century Chartered Companies

 (1) The Late-Nineteenth-Century Modality of the Chartered Company